yoonsunghwan/League-of-Legends-Win-LGM/README.md

 # League-of-Legends-Win-LGM
 Code and Data for predicting wins in League Of Legends

-Pictures folder includes the pictures used in my blog.

 high_diamond_ranked_10min is the original data frame taken from kaggle.com

 League_win_model is the jupyter notebook/code for cleaning the data and creating a model